Kuama-IT/kuama-control-center/README.md

 - [x] Projects: Team
 - [x] Projects: previews slider
 - [ ] Site Navigation (header, menu...)
-- [ ] Fix missing clients / projects (archived on YouTrack are not imported and we get mismatch in invoices history)
+- [ ] Fix missing clients / projects (archived on YouTrack are not imported hence we get mismatch in invoices history)
 - [x] Pubblicaweb integration
 - [ ] Sync pubblicaweb and dipendentincloud
+- [ ] Sync also presence (not only absence) to verify monthly timesheets
+- [x] Should invoices be linked to projects? yes

 Iniziamo dal valore della RAL: 2.000 x 12 = 24.000 €
 Aggiungiamo ora la tredicesima: RAL = 24.000 + 2.000 = 26.000 €